unixorn/aws-lambda-list/Readme.md

 Both single functions and Applications composed of multiple serverless functions

+* [aws-key-disabler](https://github.com/te-papa/aws-key-disabler) - Lambda Function that disables AWS IAM User Access Keys after a set amount of time in order to reduce the risk associated with old access keys.
 * [aws-lambda-blog-platform](https://github.com/sirceljm/aws-lambda-blog) - A complete blogging solution that uses the following Amazon Web Services for operation - API Gateway, Lambda, DynamoDB, S3, Cloudfront, SES
 * [aws-maintenance-lambda](https://github.com/indix/aws-maintenance-lambda) - Send alerts (to Slack, HipChat) on AWS maintenance events.
 * [aws-ses-to-elasticsearch](https://github.com/ScheduleOnce/aws-ses-to-elasticsearch) - SES is capable of sending reports about email delivery (deliveries, bounces, rejects) to SNS.
 However, there's no built in way to pipe these reports into something like Elastic Search.
 This Lambda function bridges the gap and allows to send the reports to ES.